yiwinking/yiwinking.github.com/_posts/blog/2012-6-28-check-html5-support.md

     <script>
       function test(){
         if (Modernizr.canvas){
-          document.getElementById("checkVideoResult").innerHTML="ok , canvas can be used";
+          document.getElementById("test").innerHTML="ok , canvas can be used";
         } else {
-          document.getElementById("checkVideoResult").innerHTML="Sorry. cavas can not be used";
+          document.getElementById("test").innerHTML="Sorry. cavas can not be used";
           }
         }
     </script>